trueuoc/spa_housing_crawler/README.md

 <br />

-Note: if doesn't work, try changing the User-Agent:
+Note: if doesn't work...

+- Try changing the User-Agent:
     - Check your User Agent (*Chrome's Dev Tool can be helpfull*)
     - Paste it into _settings.py_ file

 <br />